 Low in Carbs, Gluten-Free, High in Healthy Fats

 The ketogenic lifestyle is built on switching your body's fuel source from carbohydrates to fat.
 By reducing carb intake to 5% and protein to 20% of daily calories, the body enters a metabolic state called ketosis.
 During this state, the liver converts fat molecules into ketones, which are used for fuel as an alternative to glucose.
 The brain functions better on ketones, fat stores are burned off easier, hunger decreases and energy increases.

 Some foods are difficult to give up.
 Many people on keto find themselves craving bread, pastries, and sweets.
 We have created a wide variety of baked goods that meet the ketogenic requirements.
-We use almond flour, coconut flour, flaxseeds, pastured eggs, grass-fed butter, and natural zero-glycemic sweeteners like monkfruit and erythritol.
+We use non-GMO almond flour, organic coconut flour, golden flaxseeds, organic eggs, grass-fed butter, and natural zero-glycemic sweeteners like monkfruit, erythritol, and allulose.

 Sunday 9am - 1pm

 Saturday 830am - 1pm